tingyumao/ecbm4040/setup/tutorial.md

     gcloud compute ssh --ssh-flag="-L 9999:localhost:9999"  --zone "us-east1-d" "your-instance-name"
     ```

 6. Now last step!!!
 Open your browser and type in http://localhost:9999 or https://localhost:9999 and you will see that it has connected to your gpu instance.
 Then type in your jupyter password and you can enter into your instance directory.
-From now you have finish all the basic setup for future experiments.:+1:
+From now on, you have finished all the basic setup for future experiments.
+:+1:

 ## Other packages installation